yangqu2000/CityU-Wiki/docs/contributing.md

 2. Make sure you have [Node.js v12+](https://nodejs.org/en/)
 3. `git clone forked-repo`

-Then you can run this project:
+Then you can run this project by:
 <CodeGroup>
 <CodeGroupItem title="YARN">